anuchandy/azure-mcp/docs/dev/Debug-LiveTest.md

 By default, [`/eng/scripts/Build-Local.ps1`](https://github.com/Azure/azure-mcp/blob/main/eng/scripts/Build-Local.ps1) builds the `azure-mcp-0.1.1-alpha.xxxxxxxxxx.tgz` package in Release mode.
 The script supports a `-DebugBuild` argument to build the `azmcp` package with debug symbols.

 The `azmcp` supports a `--debug` command-line argument.
-When this argument is provided and running in Debug mode, the server will wait for a debugger to attach before starting.
-The live test harness (`LiveTestFixture.cs`) is already configured to pass `--debug` when running in Debug mode.
+When this argument is provided and running in Debug mode, the server will wait for a debugger to attach.
+The live test harness is already configured to pass `--debug` to `azmcp` when running in Debug mode.

-## Debugging the Test
+## Debugging the test

 1. Build the package with debug symbols by running `/eng/scripts/Build-Local.ps1 -DebugBuild`.
 2. Set a breakpoint in a command file (e.g., [`KeyValueListCommand.ExecuteAsync`](https://github.com/Azure/azure-mcp/blob/main/src/Commands/AppConfig/KeyValue/KeyValueListCommand.cs#L59)).